AKSW/uni-helmstedt.hab.de/README.md

+# OntoWiki for Professorenkatalog Helmstedt #

+This version of OntoWiki fixes issues with MySQL backend and implements site templates for Helmstedt.

+The site template is configured for `http://uni-helmstedt.hab.de/cph/` as default host.

 **Attention for composer users!**
 This version is not ready for use with composer, currently it is only the `feature/php-composer` branch.
 If you like to check it out, please require `dev-feature/php-composer`.